ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at University of Kentucky.

-Room and Board Costs at University of Kentucky
+House and Food Costs at University of Kentucky

 Room and board at University of Kentucky costs $14,676 a year.
-This includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the school dining facilities.
+This includes the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat all or some of your meals the school dining facilities.

 How Much Do Books Cost at University of Kentucky?

-The total cost of getting around in college depends on a few key factors.
-Will you take a subway, car or an airplane to get to school?
-Will you need to pay to park on-campus?
+The cost of getting around in college depends on a few key factors.
+Will you drive, fly, or take public transportation to school?
+Is on-campus parking free, or will you need to budget for parking?
 Is the campus easy to get around on foot?
 Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
 All of these questions can make a big difference in your estimated cost of transportation.
 At University of Kentucky, freshman are allowed to park on campus.

-A school's location can also have a big effect on your transportation budget.
+Where are a college is located can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in a city could be costly, but cities may offer more trains, busses or low-cost flight options to actually get to school.
-University of Kentuckyis in a urban setting in KY, not far from Cincinnati and Louisville.
+On the flip side, getting around in a city is sometimes pricey, but cities may offer more buses, trains or affordable flights to actually get to school.
+The University of Kentucky campus is located in a city in KY, not far from Cincinnati and Louisville.

 Other Costs

-Now, let’s go over all of the costs we've covered, to get a better estimate of the actual cost of attending University of Kentucky.
+Now, let’s do a rundown of all of the costs associated with college, to get a better idea of the actual cost of attending University of Kentucky.

 What will the cost of attending University of Kentucky be?
 Here is a breakdown of tuition and expenses.